gvwilson/sensibleadventures/bookster/bookster.md

 then strolled toward the closest stall like a princess inspecting her stables.

 Razi shook his head.
-"Him and that jacket.  *La*, Erileine, truly, there is no one as stupid as a clever man."
+"Him and that jacket.
+Truly, there is no one as stupid as a clever man."
+He paused.
+"Especially a clever man in love."
 He gathered his *deel* around him with one hand and strode away.

 Erileine followed him through the end-of-day bustle of the market closing up.
 Some vendors were disconsolately wrapping up the entire